lucaboesch/moodle-block_openbook/README.md

 block_openbook can only be added to quiz activity pages.
 In a quiz with editing mode enabled, teachers can add the block via 'Add a block' in the block drawer.
-Make sure the quiz has the setting "Show blocks during quiz attempts" and the "Where this block appears" setting in the block configuration is set to "Any quiz module pages" or at least "Attempt quiz page", otherwise students won't see the block in a quiz.
+Make sure the quiz has the setting "Show blocks during quiz attempts" set to "Yes", and the "Where this block appears" setting in the block configuration is set to "Any quiz module pages" or at least "Attempt quiz page", otherwise students won't see the block in a quiz.